 Before frosty weather makes itself a regular visitor, be sure to check the condition of your doors and windows.
-Doors and windows become damaged and drafty over time, and in turn can increase your energy bill.
+Doors and windows become damaged and drafty over time, and in turn may increase your energy bill.
 It's a sensible precaution to perform an inspection of every door and window on your property.
 What to look for?

 If you believe you have any of the above mentioned issues with your doors or windows, give a professional a call for an estimate on upgrading them.
 Swap old, single pane windows for vinyl double or triple pane ones, and a steel or fiberglass energy-efficient entry door.
 In addition to a lower energy bill and a cozy home interior, you will also enjoy at least a 70% return on your investment!

 Did you know that fireplaces, chimneys and your furnace are a few of the biggest culprits when it comes to fires at home?
 Make sure you have your furnace and fireplace inspected and serviced by a professional before you crank up the heat.
 If you want to inspect the furnace yourself, you can start by checking out the filter.
 Is it dirty or clogged?
 If so, simply replace it.
 A clean filter isn't there just to keep your air clean; it's there to help your furnace run more efficiently, too.
 Additionally, install a carbon monoxide detector (if you don't have one already) and test it at least twice a year; same holds true for smoke detectors.